johanhaleby/javalin.github.io/_posts/tutorials/2020-01-18-javalin-testing-example.md

 In the unit tests (in the previous section), we mocked the `Context` object and called `verify` to ensure that `ctx.status(201)` was called inside the `UserController.create(ctx)` `Handler`.
 In functional tests, we just verify that we get the expected output for the provided input.
-The easiest way of writing this type of test in Javalin is to use a HTTP library and asserting on the response.
+The easiest way of writing this type of test in Occurrent is to use a HTTP library and asserting on the response.
 We'll use [Unirest](https://kong.github.io/unirest-java/) and [AssertJ](https://joel-costigliola.github.io/assertj/):